-The first cheeses made by Les fromages du Verger were introduced in 2008, one year after Brigitte and Michel Guérin acquired an apple orchard on a mountain in St-Joseph-du-Lac.
+The first cheeses made by Les Fromages du Verger were introduced in 2008, one year after Brigitte and Michel Guérin acquired an apple orchard on a mountain in St-Joseph-du-Lac.

-Both former executives in the pharmaceutical industry, the Guérin couple decided to change their lifestyle completely.
-They wanted to become entrepreneurs and be independent.
-They had long shared the dream of owning their own herd, and the birth of their daughter felt like the perfect time to embark on the adventure
+Both former executives in the pharmaceutical industry, the couple decided to change their lifestyle completely.
+They wanted to become ecological responsible entrepreneurs and the birth of their daughter felt like the perfect time to embark on this new adventure.
+Seeing an opening in the market for ewes milk cheeses, they decided to acquire their very own herd.

-Seeing an opening in the market for ewe milk cheeses, they decided to acquire a ewe herd.
-Now all they needed was the land.
-Installing a herd and a cheese dairy in an orchard was not part of the original plan; the Guérins were looking for land close to Montreal.
-But then they found the orchard that would become their new universe: over 3,000 apple trees representing 14 different varieties.
+Housing them on an orchard was not part of the original plan; the Guérins were looking for land close to Montreal.
+But then they found the orchard that would become their new home: over 3,000 apple trees representing 14 different varieties.
 This is the happy coincidence that led to the development of fine cheeses matured with apples!

 An artisan farm cheese, their award-winning Brebichon was introduced in 2008 and is a play on the words brebis and reblochon, the well-known French cheese.
 With a wrinkled beige rind and rich soft paste, Brebichon perfectly pairs a delicate sheep’s milk essence propelled by the freshness of apples.